-The Scrutiny Board will take such decisions in way that helps the Forward Look to balance the need to undertake outward facing scrutiny projects against the need to monitor the implementation and review the impact of internal policy initiatives.
+The Scrutiny Board will take such decisions in a way that helps the Forward Look to balance the need to undertake outward facing scrutiny projects against the need to monitor the implementation and review the impact of internal policy initiatives.
 Management of the PSC and HOSC work programmes may also require the prioritisation of a smaller number of items so that investigations can be done in depth.
-This helps the Scrutiny Function make a difference and add value to the member and staff resources utilised by the PSCs.
+This helps the Scrutiny Function make a difference and make the best use of the member and staff resources utilised by the PSCs.